Till Financial Review

 The educational content also matures as your kid gets older.
 The app provides a complete K-12 education to meet your kid at every stage in their life.

-GoHenry has a monthly fee of $3.99 per child.
-Personalized cards cost a one-time fee of $4.99 each.[6]
-These fees could add up if you want to open an account for multiple kids.
-But if you want an easy-to-use app that really teaches your kid about personal finance, GoHenry is a solid choice.
+GoHenry has a monthly fee of $4.99 for the individual child and $9.98 per month for the family plan.
+Personalized cards cost a one-time fee of $4.99 each.
+The app is a bit pricier, but if you want an easy-to-use app that teaches your kid about personal finance, GoHenry is a solid choice.

 Bottom Line